Last updated March 28, 2022.

-Meditation not only reduces stress, it’s also a proven way to keep your brain young by keeping telomeres long.
-(49)
+Meditation not only reduces ongoing stress, it’s also a proven way to keep your brain young by keeping telomeres long.

-Meditation is also the best tool for learning how to master your thoughts.
+Meditation is also the best tool for learning how to control your thoughts.

 Stress does not come from events in your life as much as it comes from your thoughts — your automatic negative reactions and cognitive distortions — about these events.

-Try one of the many mind-body relaxation techniques such as self-hypnosis, biofeedback, or autogenic training.
+Try one of the many mind-body relaxation techniques, such as self-hypnosis, biofeedback, progressive muscle relaxation, or autogenic training.